 Fruit for juicing

 Fruit is what is going to give you sweetness and the most flavor to your juice.
-I happen to love green apples (check out this guide to apples for info on all the apple varieties and what each is best for), pears, pineapple when I have it and any citrus for this.
+I happen to love green apples, pears, pineapple when I have it and any citrus for this.
 While not really a fruit, carrots are great for sweetness too.
 In fact, carrots and orange is one of my favorite combinations.

 Other juicing add-ins